 Spiritual support is offered through specific vacation programmes and lifeskills mini projects.

 Mpumalanga, South Africa

-Our community health care workers are based in the Grootvlei and Siyathemba communities in the Gert Sibande District in Mpumalanga.
-The Gert Sibande District has the highest HIV prevalence rate in the country.
+Community health care workers are based in the Grootvlei, Siyathemba and Nthoroane communities in the Gert Sibande District in Mpumalanga.
+The Gert Sibande District has the second highest HIV prevalence rate in the country.